abrookins/andrewbrookins.com/_posts/2019-01-03-coding-on-an-ipad-pro-in-2019.md

 Google uses 100% renewable power, and Google Cloud Shell gives you a micro server with persistent storage and preinstalled development tools for free.
 The Google Cloud Console app can open a Cloud Shell session natively on iOS.
 However, good luck getting copy and paste to work in that app!
 You will also need to set any settings like font size by launching a Cloud Shell session in an iOS browser.
 You can’t actually use Cloud Shell from an iOS browser though — the app won’t pick up keyboard presses, at least with the onscreen keyboard.

 Instead of using the Cloud Console app, you could connect to a jump host that has the `gcloud` CLI tool installed.
 You can connect to Cloud Shell from a terminal with the recently added command, `gcloud alpha cloud-shell ssh`.
-The "always free" tier of GCP includes an f1-micro instance, which could be your jump host or just... your VM.
+The "always free" tier of GCP includes an f1-micro instance, which could be your jump host to Cloud Shell or just... your development VM.

-What also works well is an old Mac that you can set up as a server, because then you can do fun stuff like access the same files as the iPad over iCloud Drive, or use `osascript` to send yourself text messages.
+What also works well is an old Mac that you can set up as a server, because then you can do fun stuff like access the same files as the iPad over iCloud Drive, or use `osascript` to send yourself text messages that deep-link into iOS apps.
 The world is your oyster at that point.
 Apple has revived the Mac Mini, so that is a viable home server/desktop computer pair for the iPad.
 (Or you could, you know, buy a real mobile computer like a laptop.)

 ### Reaching Your Development Web Server from an iOS Browser